Clicky

 Phi Mu

-Phi Mu came to be in 1852 at Wesleyan College in Georgia and is the second oldest sorority globally.
-At first, Phi Mu was nothing more than society and literary club supporting female students for academic and personal development.
+Phi Mu was founded in 1852 at Wesleyan College in Georgia and is the second-oldest sorority globally.
+At first, It was nothing more than a society and literary club that supported female students in their academic and personal development.

 Phi Mu lives by the values of honor, love, and truth.
 Members emphasize their commitment to serve, thereby marking the organization’s many philanthropic endeavors.
 They forge partnerships with the Children’s Miracle Network, giving help to those in need in and out of college campuses.
 Phi Mu holds the distinction as the brains behind the first National Philanthropy Day.